spydersoft-consulting/MMM-PrometheusAlerts/README.md

 If you haven't changed the modules, this should work without any problems.
 Type `git status` to see your changes, if there are any, you can reset them with `git reset --hard`.
 After that, git pull should be possible.

+## Contributing

+Please read the [Contribution Guide](CONTRIBUTING.md) for details on contributing to the project.